 - Want to check your account details and rates?
 Just login whenever you like

-- Contact us whenever you need to - either via our UK-based call centre on 0345 604 2678, or by emailing email@example.com.
+- Contact us whenever you need to – via our UK-based call centre on 0345 604 2678, by logging into your account and sending us a secure message or by emailing firstname.lastname@example.org.
 Click here for our opening hours

 - Your account will mature on the anniversary of the date we receive your opening deposit.
 We’ll write to you personally a few weeks earlier with a simple, easy-to-understand guide to all your maturity options